 - Facebook only gives page-level data with up to a 48-hour delay, so you won't see data more recent than the previous one to two days.
 This applies specifically to page-level data including page likes, unlikes and new fans.
 This does NOT include post-level data like posts, likes, shares or comments; those are available near real-time in the application.

-- Facebook doesn't provide data for Pages with less than 30 fans, or for personal accounts.
+- Facebook doesn't provide data for Pages with less than 30 fans.

 - Gender doesn't appear on reports unless there are 30 or more interactions per day during the selected reporting period.

 - Sprout has access to retrieve data from Facebook's API back to July 19, 2011.

 Note: The above applies to Facebook Company Pages.